 The best way to check out a builder is to ring some doorbells and knock on doors.
-Visit the neighborhoods where they build and ask Homeowners about their experiences.
+Visit the communities where they build and ask Homeowners about their experiences.
 You should talk to at least three to five neighbors and get a consensus before you make one of the largest investments of your life.

 If you don’t get satisfactory answers to most of these questions, choose another builder.
 If none of them pass this test, choose another part of town.
 Beyond all the fancy advertising and hype, builders have only one thing of real value: their reputation.
 If the one you’re considering doesn’t have a good one, they shouldn’t get your business.